phonedotcom/mason-php/README.md

 ## Motivation

 [Mason](https://github.com/JornWildt/Mason) is a Hypermedia RESTful API format first published in 2013 by [Jørn Wildt](https://github.com/JornWildt).
 It combines lessons learned from years of API implementations and close study of other competing formats such as Hal, Collection+JSON, and JSON-LD.
-Each format has its strengths, but none had the desired balance of simplicity and features.
+Each format has its strengths, but none has the desired balance of simplicity and features.

 Mason-PHP was built to help promote Mason adoption within the PHP community, and to provide much needed tooling.